ctuning/ck-quantum/module/hackathon.20190127/README.md

 ### Running evaluate.py (insert multiple examples)

 The task repository contains a number of files specifying each problem to solve.
-Each of these contains a set of training data - quantum state vectors labelled by a parity.
+Each of these contains a set of training data - quantum state vectors labelled by a parity (-1 or 1).
 It is your job to compose a quantum circuit which, when applied to each state vector in a test set, can accurately obtain the correct parity label.

 In the first session of the day we will prepare your computers and walk through problem D0.
 The function manual_solver